Buying Medicine Online – What Are the Risks?

 In the worst cases, people have died from receiving counterfeit medications that didn’t treat their serious medical conditions.

-NABP has led the charge in increasing patient safety for quite a while, starting with the Verified Internet Pharmacy Practice Sites® (VIPPS®) program that has granted accreditation to safe online pharmacies in the US since 1999, reviewing thousands of websites and providing a “Not Recommended” list since 2008, and becoming the official registry operator for the new .pharmacy Top-Level Domain in 2014.
+NABP has led the charge in increasing patient safety for quite a while, starting with the Verified Internet Pharmacy Practice Sites® (VIPPS®) program that has granted accreditation to safe online pharmacies in the US since 1999, reviewing thousands of websites and providing a “Not Recommended” list since 2008, and becoming the official registry operator for the new .pharmacy domain in 2014.

 NABP launched the .Pharmacy Verified Website Program because verifications and logos aren’t enough anymore.
 Criminals can easily create fake sites and copy fake logos.
 The sites look professional, authoritative, and credible.
 In reality, they are providing consumers with substandard or fake medicine.
 In fact, the World Health Organization estimates that between 100,000 and 1 million people die each year from counterfeit medications.
 Here are some other startling facts about the prevalence of rogue online drug sellers: